 The fair value of restricted stock awards is determined based on the fair market value of RenaissanceRe's common shares on the grant date.
 The estimated fair value of restricted stock awards is amortized as an expense over the requisite service period.
-For 2017, the Company elected to recognize forfeitures as they occurred rather than estimating service-based forfeitures over the requisite service period.
-In 2016, the Company used a 0% forfeiture rate for restricted stock awards.
+The Company has elected to recognize forfeitures as they occurred rather than estimating service-based forfeitures over the requisite service period.